 A family can receive KTAP benefits for 60 months (five years) in a lifetime.
 Each month a family receives KTAP benefits counts toward the 60-month lifetime limit.
 For example, a family may receive KTAP benefits for 24 months, stop and later receive 36 more months of benefits.

 KTAP payments to families are based on family size and income.
-In addition to the monetary grant, KTAP recipients also may qualify for supportive services such as childcare and transportation assistance through the Kentucky Works program.
-Relocation assistance, educational bonus, work incentive bonus and employment retention assistance benefits also are available to qualified KTAP recipients.
+In addition to the monetary benefit, KTAP recipients also may qualify for supportive services such as childcare, transportation assistance, and other related expenses needed for participation in the Kentucky Works Program.
+Relocation assistance, educational bonus, and work incentive bonus also are available to qualified KTAP recipients.

-To qualify for KTAP, an applicant must have low or very low income, be a Kentucky resident, U.S. citizens or qualified alien, unemployed or under employed (working for very low wages), a parent/relative caregiver responsible for children up to age 18 (or 19 if school attendance requirements are met).
+To qualify for KTAP, an applicant must have low income, be a Kentucky resident, U.S. citizen or qualified immigrant, a parent/caretaker relative responsible for children up to age 18 (or 19 if school attendance requirements are met).

 What happens when a KTAP recipient goes to work?

-The KTAP check does not always stop when the recipient finds employment.
-Earnings may not be counted for two months.
+- The KTAP check does not always stop when the recipient finds employment.
+Earnings may not be counted for 6 months.

 What happens if KTAP is discontinued due to work?

-The family still may qualify for programs such as Medicaid and food stamps (SNAP).
+- The family still may qualify for programs such as Medicaid and SNAP (food assistance).

-The family may get work incentive reimbursements for up to nine months.
+- The family may get work incentive reimbursements for up to 12 months.